Kagebounshin/neverday-milestone-project-1/README.md

 * I want to purchase a ticket for a show.
     - I open the website and locating the "Shows" section, either by scrolling down or pressing the "Shows" link at the navbar.
-    - I can see the dates and the locations, and a "Tickets" button wich leads me to the site were I can purchase my ticket.
+    - I can see the dates and the locations, and a "Tickets" button wich leads me to the site were I can purchase my tickets.

 * I would like to know more about the band.
     - I open up the site, I can locate the "About" section, either by the "About" link in the navbar or by scrolling down.